orban/blog/articles/2011-08-25-why-batman.md

 [Batman.js](http://batmanjs.org/), the new open source JavaScript framework of [Shopify](http://shopify.com)'s has just been released!
 I'm absolutely elated to introduce it to the world after spending so much time on it.
 Find Batman on GitHub [here](https://github.com/Shopify/batman).

 Batman emerges into a world populated with extraordinary frameworks being used to great effect.
 With the incredible stuff being pushed out in Sproutcore 2.0 and the awesome response to DocumentCloud's 39434th awesome open source project Backbone.js, how is a developer to know what to use when?
-There's only so much time to play with cool new stuff, so I'd like to give a quick tour of what makes Batman different and when you might want to use it instead of the other amazing frameworks available today.
+There's only so much time to play with cool new stuff, so I'd like to give a quick tour of what makes Batman different and why you might want to use it instead of the other amazing frameworks available today.

 ## A super duper runtime